 - eating yellow colored fruit and vegetables, and spices and herbs such as turmeric, mustard, nutmeg, and saffron.

 Green Chakra is the fourth chakra.
-It is positioned in the chest.
-It is in the middle of human energy system and is connecting upper and lower three chakras.
-Attributes of this chakra are connected with unconditioned love.
-This is not the type of love which can be felt when a person is in love with another person.
-If the green chakra is fully open and If ego is out of the way, this energy can flow freely from and into the fourth chakra.
-Love which flows into a person through the heart chakra is felt as unconditional connection with nature, plants, animals and people.
-This is feeling of unity with creation without any judgement or fear.
+Its position is in the chest.
+It is in the middle of the human energy system and is connecting upper and lower three chakras.
+If the green chakra is fully open and if ego is out of the way, this energy can flow freely from and into the fourth chakra.
+Attributes of this chakra connect with unconditioned love.
+This is not the type of love which you can feel when you are in love with another person.
+Love which flows into a person through the heart chakra is felt as a complete connection with nature, plants, animals, and people.
+This is a feeling of unity with creation without any judgment or fear.

 Effects of Imbalanced Green Chakra:

 - hold grudges or feel vengeful,

 - have issues in your relationships with others,

 - cannot empathize enough or have problems relating to the people around you,

 - have a weakened immune system,